 Four main types of pension (all monthly) are offered:

 - Widows’ pension for death while in service;

-- Children’s pension; and
+- Children’s pension; and,

 - Orphan’s pension.

-In addition, there are separate pension funds for civil servants, workers employed in coal mines and tea plantations in the State of Assam, and for seamen.
+In addition, there are separate pension funds for civil servants, workers employed in coal mines and tea plantations in the state of Assam, and for seamen.

-Health Insurance and Medical
+Health Insurance and Medical Benefit

 India has a national health service, but this does not include free medical care for the whole population.
-The Employees’ State Insurance Act creates a fund to provide medical care to employees and their families, as well as cash benefits during sickness and maternity, and monthly payments in case of death or disablement for those working in factories and establishments with 10 or more employees.
+The Employees’ State Insurance (ESI) Act creates a fund to provide medical care to employees and their families, as well as cash benefits during sickness and maternity, and monthly payments in case of death or disablement for those working in factories and establishments with 10 or more employees.

-The Workmen’s Compensation Act requires the employer to pay compensation to employees or their families in cases of employment related injuries resulting in death or disability.
+The Employee’s Compensation Act, 1923, formerly known as the ‘Workmen’s Compensation Act, 1923’, requires the employer to pay compensation to employees or their families in cases of employment related injuries that result in death or disability.

 Compensation calculation depends on the situation of occupational disability:

-50 percent of the monthly wage multiplied by the relevant factor (age) or an amount of INR 80,000 (US$1,163), whichever is more.
+50 percent of the monthly wage multiplied by the relevant factor (age) or an amount of Rs 80,000 (US$1,246.20), whichever is more.